finnishtransportagency/raita/README.md

 ./bastion-database-pipe.sh
 ```

-This will set up a pipe to the bastion host using AWS SSM on localhost:5433.
+This will set up a pipe to the bastion host using AWS SSM on localhost:3002.
 These are then piped to the DB.
 For this to keep working, `bastion-database-pipe.sh` locally needs to be up and running.

-#### Connecting to feature ALB
+#### Connecting to feature stack Raita-api or Raita database

 Go to AWS console > EC2 > Select bastion instance > Connect > Session Manager > Connect
 Run following script in the window that opens for the EC2:

 ```
-sudo socat TCP4-LISTEN:81,reuseaddr,fork TCP:ALB_DNS:80
+sudo socat TCP4-LISTEN:8001,reuseaddr,fork TCP:API_OR_DATABASE_DOMAIN:80
 ```

-where you replace ALB_DNS with the DNS name of your ALB.
-You can get this from AWS console under EC2 > Load Balancers > Select your ALB > DNS name in the Description.
+where you replace API_OR_DATABASE_DOMAIN with the domain of either the Raita-api ALB or database domain.
+For ALB, you can get this from AWS console under EC2 > Load Balancers > Select your ALB > DNS name in the Description.
+For database, you can get the information from Amazon OpenSearch Service > Dashboard > > Select your OpenSearch instance > Domain endpoint (VPC)

 Once you have your connection set up, locally on your computer run